 Simulation equipment allows the U.S. government and allied foreign military to save money on missile testing as it allows infrared-based missiles to be tested on a multi-axis, rotating table instead of requiring the launch of a complete missile.
 In addition, several large military prime contractors have elected to purchase such equipment from us instead of maintaining internal staff to do so because we can offer a more cost-effective solution.
-Our customers include major U.S. Department of Defense weapons laboratories and defense prime contractors, such as Lockheed Martin, Northrop Grumman and Boeing.
+Our customers include major U.S. Department of Defense weapons laboratories and defense prime contractors.

 Electro-Optical Laser Products.
-The Electronic Technologies Group believes it is a leading designer and maker of Laser Rangefinder Receivers and other photodetectors used in airborne, vehicular and handheld targeting systems manufactured by major prime military contractors, such as Northrop Grumman and Lockheed Martin.
+The Electronic Technologies Group believes it is a leading designer and maker of Laser Rangefinder Receivers and other photodetectors used in airborne, vehicular and handheld targeting systems manufactured by major prime military contractors.
 Most of our Rangefinder Receiver product offering consists of complex and patented products which detect reflected light from laser targeting systems and allow the systems to confirm target accuracy and calculate target distances prior to discharging a weapon system.
-These products are also used in laser eye surgery systems for tracking ocular movement.
+Some of these products are also used in laser eye surgery systems for tracking ocular movement.

 Electro-Optical, Microwave and Other Power Equipment.
-The Electronic Technologies Group produces power supplies, amplifiers and flash lamp drivers used in laser systems for military, medical and other applications that are sometimes utilized with our Rangefinder Receivers.
+The Electronic Technologies Group produces power supplies, amplifiers and flash lamp drivers used in laser systems for military, medical and other applications that are sometimes utilized with our rangefinder receivers.
 We also produce emergency back-up power supplies and batteries used on commercial aircraft and business jets for services such as emergency exit lighting, emergency fuel shut-off, power door assists, cockpit voice recorders and flight computers.
-We offer custom or standard designs that solve challenging OEM requirements and meet stringent agency safety and emissions requirements.
+We offer custom or standard designs that solve challenging OEM requirements and meet stringent safety and emissions requirements.
 Our power electronics products include capacitor charger power supplies, laser diode drivers, arc lamp power supplies and custom power supply designs.

-Our microwave products are used in satellites and electronic warfare systems.
-These products, which include isolators, bias tees, circulators, latching ferrite switches and waveguide adapters, are used in satellites to control or direct energy according to operator needs.
+Our microwave products are used in both commercial and military satellites, spacecrafts and in electronic warfare systems.
+These products, which include isolators, bias tees, circulators, latching ferrite switches and waveguide adapters, are used in satellites and spacecrafts to control or direct energy according to operator needs.
 As satellites are frequently used as sensors for stand-off warfare, we believe this product line further supports our goal of increasing our activity in the stand-off market.
 We believe we are a leading supplier of the niche products which we design and manufacture for this market, a market that includes commercial satellites.
-Our customers for these products include satellite manufacturers, such as Space Systems/Loral, Boeing and Raytheon.
+Our customers for these products include satellite and spacecraft manufacturers.

 Electromagnetic and Radio Interference Shielding.
-The Electronic Technologies Group designs and manufactures shielding used to prevent electromagnetic energy and radio frequencies from interfering with computers, telecommunication devices, avionics, weapons systems and other electronic equipment.
+The Electronic Technologies Group designs and manufactures shielding used to prevent electromagnetic energy and radio frequencies from interfering with other devices, such as computers, telecommunication devices, avionics, weapons systems and other electronic equipment.
 Our products include a patented line of shielding applied directly to circuit boards and a line of gasket-type shielding applied to computers and other electronic equipment.
 Our customers consist essentially of medical, electronic, telecommunication and defense equipment producers.